DoSomething/contentful-prototype/docs/development/analytics.md

 # Analytics

 We track a series of analytics events and user interactions throughout the user session across the Phoenix application.
-These events are dispatched to various platforms, consumed by our data team and surfaced in Looker (data.dosomething.org).
+These events are dispatched to various platforms, consumed by our data team and surfaced in [Looker](data.dosomething.org).

 ## Analytics Services